-No Fires - Fire Danger Very High - No Fuego
+No Fires - Fire Danger Extreme - No Fuego

 No Fires in the campground, no smoking on the trails.
 Observe these rules to protect park resources.
 No se permite fumar en los senderos, tampoco se permite las fogatas en el campamento.
-Proteja los recursos del parque y respete las advertencias.
+Proteja los recursos del parque y respete las advertencias.12/1/13 More »

 Due to the intermittent nature of Pinnacles’ streams, the three-spined stickleback is the only native fish here.
 A predatory feeder, it eats predominately aquatic insects, and reaches three inches in length when full-grown.
 The stickleback is often observed along the Bear Gulch and South Wilderness Trails.
-Other fish species may swim upstream into the Monument from the Salinas River during floods, but they generally do not survive through the summer.
+Other fish species may swim upstream into the Park from the Salinas River during floods, but they generally do not survive through the summer.

 In the early 1980’s, non-native catfish inhabited the reservoir.
 This population was eradicated in the mid-1980’s by draining the reservoir and electroshocking the remaining fish.
-In the mid-1990’s non-native green sunfish infiltrated Monument streams.
+In the mid-1990’s non-native green sunfish infiltrated Park streams.
 They were considered a major threat to red-legged frogs, and were removed by electroshocking.
 Currently the mosquitofish is the only non-native fish species here.
 Although its presence has a minor impact on red-legged frogs, eradicating it is currently impractical.

 Did You Know?

 Pinnacles National Park offers comingled recycling of many materials, including cans, glass, paper, cardboard, and plastics 1 - 7.
 During your visit, just look for one of our recycling bins in any of our parking areas.